kubeedge/kubeedge/docs/proposals/sig-node/5999-edge-node-tasks-ststus-enhancement/README.md

 // when triggered elsewhere.
 type ActionFun = func(ctx context.Context, specser SpecSerializer) ActionResponse

-// baseActionRunner defines the abstruct of the job action runner.
+// baseActionRunner defines the abstract of the job action runner.
 // The implementation of ActionRunner must compose this structure. type ActionRunner struct {
     // actions defines the function implementation of each action.